BolajiAyodeji/awesome-technical-writing/README.md

 ## Useful Tools

-* [technical-writing-template](https://github.com/BolajiAyodeji/technical-writing-template) - A sample template with guidelines for writing technical articles.
+* [Technical Writing Template](https://github.com/BolajiAyodeji/technical-writing-template) - A sample template with guidelines for writing technical articles.
 * [Paid Community Writer Programs](https://github.com/malgamves/CommunityWriterPrograms) - A list of companies that have paid developer community writer programs.
 * [Who Pays Technical Writers?](https://whopaystechnicalwriters.com/?) - A curated collection of active publishers, publications, and agencies that pay fair rates for high-quality technical content.
+* [Diátaxis Documentation System](https://diataxis.fr) - A systematic approach to creating better documentation.
-* [HackMD](https://hackmd.io/) - Real-time collaborate on technical documentation in markdown.
+* [HackMD](https://hackmd.io) - Real-time collaborate on technical documentation in markdown.
 * [Dropbox Paper](https://dropbox.com/paper) - A flexible workspace for collaborative document-editing.
 * [Google Docs](https://docs.google.com) - Smart editing and styling tools to help you easily format text and paragraphs.
 * [Notion](https://notion.so) - The all-in-one workspace for your notes, tasks, wikis and databases.